LeetLLM

 Continue to Capstone: Document QA

 You have shipped a validated predictive-ML promotion path.
-Next you will carry the same evidence discipline into a document-answering service whose outputs must cite approved source material or abstain.
+Next you'll carry the same evidence discipline into a document-answering service whose outputs must cite approved source material or abstain.

 PreviousCapstone: Image Damage Classifier